Stocks tick higher after Wall Street flirts with another record

-NEW YORK (AP) — Stocks are rising on Monday ahead of a week with several data reports that could dictate by how much or even whether the Federal Reserve will cut interest rates at its next meeting in a week.
+NEW YORK (AP) — Stocks drifted higher on Monday ahead of a week with several data reports that could dictate by how much or even whether the Federal Reserve will cut interest rates at its next meeting in a week.

-The S&P 500 added 0.2% and was just below its record set last week.
-The Dow Jones Industrial Average was down 9 points, or less than 0.1%, as of 1:41 p.m.
-Eastern time, and the Nasdaq composite was 0.5% higher.
+The S&P 500 added 0.2% and finished just below its record set last week.
+The Dow Jones Industrial Average rose 114 points, or 0.3%, and the Nasdaq composite climbed 0.5% to its own all-time high.

 AppLovin and Robinhood Markets helped lead the market after learning they will join the S&P 500 index later this month, along with Emcor Group.
 Many investment funds directly mimic the index or at least compare their performance against it, so a stock’s joining the list of the 500 largest companies can draw investors’ dollars immediately.

-AppLovin climbed 10.2%, and Robinhood jumped 13.4% while Emcor slipped 0.1%.
+AppLovin climbed 11.6%, and Robinhood jumped 15.8% while Emcor slipped 0.6%.
 They will replace three companies that have shrunk enough in size to get demoted to S&P’s index of small stocks, the SmallCap 600.
-Those stocks, MarketAxess Holdings, Caesars Entertainment and Enphase Energy, ranged from a 3.5% loss to a 0.3% gain.
+Those stocks, MarketAxess Holdings, Caesars Entertainment and Enphase Energy, ranged from a loss of 2.1% to a gain of 0.2%.

-The deal will help SpaceX's Starlink business develop direct-to-cell service, and it knocked down stocks of other telecoms.
-Verizon sank 1.8%, and AT&T dropped 1.7%.
+The deal will help SpaceX’s Starlink business develop direct-to-cell service, and it knocked down stocks of several telecoms.
+Verizon sank 2.4%, and AT&T dropped 2.3%.

 Investors tend to love such cuts because they can give a boost to the economy and to prices for investments.
 The downside of them is that they can also push inflation higher.